 Each SALT group is at Camp for a month - either the first or second half of the summer.
 Your dates will be determined after you apply, but we take what session you have come to Camp in the past as well as any other summer plans you may have into account.

 Where do I send my letter of recommendation?

 It can be emailed to firstname.lastname@example.org or to email@example.com.

-Is the SALT Program ONLY for former campers?
+Is the SALT Program ONLY for returning campers?

-No. While many of our SALT participants are former campers, the program is open to young women who have no camp experience at all.
+No. While many of our SALT participants have been campers, the program is open to young women who have no camp experience at all.

 How long does a SALT session last?

 SALT serve for a little over 4 weeks, or two camper sessions.
 These sessions are roughly the month of June (camper sessions 1,2) and the month of July (camper sessions 3,4).
 SALT participants come in 3-4 days before the session starts for training.
 The SALT group will stay together during the break between their 2-week sessions and will not need to be picked up.